GabrieleGhisleni/EnergyProject/README.md

 However, if you do not want to generate tables nor to pass new data, run the mysql service alone (the very first time this operation can take around 1 minute to prepare the Volumes) as:

-C:\..\your_fresh_directory> ```docker-compose up mysql```
+C:\..\your_fresh_directory> ```docker-compose up -d mysql```

-The process is finished when the following message is displayed:

-> /usr/sbin/mysqld: ready for connections.
-Version: '8.0.25'  socket: '/va
-r/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.

-then, with all Volumes ready, you are able to run:
+Wait 60 seconds.
+Then, with all Volumes ready, you are able to run:

 C:\..\your_fresh_directory> ```docker-compose up```

 ### Upload new data from Terna Download Center

-Since the data regarding the overall Load on the italian network as well as the generation of the renewable energies come from [Terna Download Center] we have create a service that allow you to update your dbs with new data that comes from there.  (have a look here regarding which data you can update and how [Pass external file from Terna](#pass-external-file-from-terna))
+Since the data regarding the overall Load as well as the generation from renewable energies come from [Terna Download Center], we created a service that allow you to update your dbs with new data coming from there.
+(Have a look here to check which data you can update and how [Pass external file from Terna](#pass-external-file-from-terna))

-If you downloaded new data from the [download center] and you want to pass it to the scripts you can doing that in two different ways.
+If you downloaded new data from the [download center] and you want to pass them to the scripts, you can do that in two different ways:

 #### 1. Internal path:

-Download the file and put them inside the folder Volumes/extra_files.
-In particular if are data regarding the load put the inside the 'load' folder otherwhise inside the 'energy' folder.
+Download the files and put them inside the folder Volumes/extra_files.
+In particular, if those data regard the load put them inside the 'load' folder.
+Otherwise, inside the 'energy' folder.

 Change the [extra-services.yml] adding this service: